Chipped or Broken Tooth Emergency

 Here are two questions we often get here at Princess Center Dentistry about the care and treatment of chipped or broken teeth:

-• What Happens if a Broken Tooth goes Untreated?
+• What Happens if a Broken Tooth Goes Untreated?

-• What do I do if I Chip or Break my Tooth but can’t Find the Tooth Fragments to Bring to the Dentist?
+• What do I do if I Chip or Break my Tooth but can’t Find the Tooth Fragments to Bring to the dentist?

 Emergency Treatments